A Rate-Distortion Perspective on Quantum State Redistribution: Entanglement-assisted source coding emerging in the limit of unit per-copy fidelity

 \subsection{Schumacher's quantum data compression with an entanglement fidelity criterion}

 In \cite{Schumacher1995,SchumacherJozsa1994}, quantum source coding is described with a pure state $\ket{\psi}^{AR}$ for the source, so that $B$ is trivial (one-dimensional) and so is $\wet{A}$, while $\wet{B} = \widehat{A} \simeq A$.
-The use of the block fidelity as success criterion of the code corresponds to the distortion measure $1-F(\xi,\psi)$, which would be eligible, being convex and continuous in the state; here, we will however consider $\Delta(\xi) = 1-F(\xi,\psi)^2$, because it corresponds to a distortion operator, namely $\Delta = \1 - \psi^{\widehat{A}R}$, which will suit us better in the later developments.
-Note that for regular source coding, this is not an important change, since there anyway the focus is on $F(\xi,\psi) \approx 1$; to be precise, for the $n$-fold i.i.d. repetition $\psi^{\ox n}$ and the $n$-system output state $\xi^{\widehat{A}^nR^n}$, we demand $F(\xi,\psi^{\ox n}) \approx 1$ \cite{Schumacher1995,SchumacherJozsa1994}.
+The use of the (block) fidelity as success criterion of the code there, would correspond to the distortion measure $1-F(\xi,\psi)$, which would be eligible, being convex and continuous in the state.
+Here, we will however consider $\Delta(\xi) = 1-F(\xi,\psi)^2$, because it comes from a distortion operator, $\Delta = \1 - \psi^{\widehat{A}R}$, which will suit us better in the later developments.
+Note that for regular source coding, this is not an important change, since there anyway the focus is on $F(\xi,\psi) \approx 1$; to be precise, for the $n$-fold i.i.d. repetition $\psi^{\ox n}$ and the $n$-system output state $\xi^{\widehat{A}^nR^n}$, one demands $F(\xi,\psi^{\ox n}) \approx 1$ in \cite{Schumacher1995,SchumacherJozsa1994}.
 Under the present rate-distortion perspective, however, we consider the weaker (implied) criterion $\Delta^{(n)}(\xi) = \tr\xi\Delta^{(n)} \approx 0$.
 Of course, rate-distortion theory makes good sense of all values of $D$, but we shall focus on the small ones to preserve the relation with source coding.
 Schumacher's date compression implies that for all $D\geq 0$, $Q_{ea}(D) \leq Q_{ea}(0) \leq S(A)_\psi$.
 The latter bound is actually an equality, as it can be seen as follows (cf.~\cite{Horodecki:source}).
 Consider a $D>0$, and consider pairs of CPTP maps $\cE_0$ and $\cD_0$ eligible for $\overline{Q}(D)$, then Theorem~\ref{thm:main} implies the following converse bound considering per-copy fidelity:

-where the first line is by definition, the second invoking data processing, and the last one by first observing that by Eq.~(\ref{eq:FvdG}), $\frac12 \|\xi-\psi\|_1 \leq \sqrt{D}$ and then using the Alicki-Fannes continuity bound for the conditional entropy \cite{Alicki2004} in the form given in \cite{Winter2016}: for two states with $\frac12 \|\rho^{UV}-\sigma^{UV}\|_1 \leq \delta$,
+where the first line is by definition, the second invoking data processing, and the last one by first observing that by Eq.~(\ref{eq:FvdG}), $\frac12 \|\xi-\psi\|_1 \leq \sqrt{D}$ and then using the Alicki-Fannes continuity bound for the conditional entropy \cite{Alicki2004} in the form given in \cite{Winter2016}: for two states with $\frac12 \left\|\rho^{UV}-\sigma^{UV} \right\|_1 \leq \delta$,

 with $g(\delta) = (1+\delta)\log(1+\delta)-\delta\log\delta$.